The Austrian Blockchain Landscape: An overview on companies, platforms & institutions leading the development of Blockchain technology in Austria.

-The Austrian Blockchain Landscape was created in January 2018 by enliteAI and CryptoRobby.
-This updated version v1.2 includes 16 new organizations and projects with a total of 105.
-Newly added companies & institutions are marked with “v1.2” for easier identification in the text below the infographic.
+The Austrian Blockchain Landscape was initially created in January 2018 by enliteAI and CryptoRobby.
+This updated version January 2021 (v4.0) includes 32 new startups, organizations and initiatives with a total of 147 Newly added companies & institutions are marked with “v4.0” for easier identification in the text below the infographic.

 Disclaimer: We are not involved with any of the companies and organizations listed in this landscape.

 You’re welcome to reuse the infographic below as long as the content remains unmodified, in full and proper reference to the source is mentioned.